 At its meeting on 2012 10 25–26, Provincial Executive Council (PEC) passed a motion to amend Association Administrative Guidelines to include the processes for teachers to attend alternate teachers’ conventions as per the Convention Attendance Pilot Project.
 These amendments ensure that this process has become an ongoing practice.

 These procedures apply specifically to teachers who work in distributed learning/distance learning/virtual/online environments AND who live outside of the geographic boundary of their designated teachers’ convention.

-The deadline to self-identify for a change to your designated convention area has passed for attendance at 2016 teachers' conventions.
+The deadline for a change to your designated convention area for 2017 has passed.

 Frequently Asked Questions About Convention AttendanceTop of page